 Follow the lane up to the top of the down by Coastguard Cottages, with an optional extension to the Old Battery and The Needles viewpoint.
 Turn round and head east to reach Tennyson Down, passing Tennyson's Monument and descending to Freshwater Bay.

 Where the tarmac lane bends to the right, the footpath off to the left is a short cut to Tennyson Down which saves about 1½ km, though you would miss the famous views of Alum Bay cliffs and The Needles.
-The path goes along the side of the down for 1 km, then bears right uphill to a major path crossing, where you go straight on towards Tennyson's Monument.
+The path goes along the side of the down for 1 km (passing a gate on the left leading down to Warren Farm's Tea Garden), then bears right uphill to a major path crossing, where you go straight on towards Tennyson's Monument.
 Continue the directions at [•] below.

-Continue ahead on the tarmac lane for a further 600m to reach the Old Battery.
+Continue ahead on the tarmac lane for a further 600m to reach the Old Battery (where there is a National Trust tearoom).
 The New Battery is on a separate site further up the headland.
 Afterwards, return on the main path but take one of the paths on the right leading up to Coastguard Cottages to rejoin the main route.

 The main route now simply continues E along the ridge towards the prominent Tennyson's Monument, 2½ km away.
 600m before the monument, the short cut route joins from the left at a path crossing in a dip; turn half-right here and go up Tennyson Down to reach the monument.